What a Craving Really Means After WLSMay 10, 2019

 Over time, the extra physical weight becomes a “shield” of sorts, keeping them safe from unwanted attention.
 A few years ago, I had the honor of interviewing Dr. Vincent Felitti, a pioneer in this area.
 He noticed that as his patients got closer to their goal weights, they dropped out of the program.
 When he conducted exit studies, he learned that food was actually the SOLUTION to their deeper issues and that the excess weight was keeping them “safe” from the outside world.

 Before we go further, I want to thank you for taking the time to read this article.
 Consider it an act of self-care!
 Learning about WHY we overeat is a significant first step in the process of conquering your cravings and emotional eating so that you can permanently release the weight.
 If you’ve been asking yourself the question “I know what I’m supposed to do so why can’t I do it?” you’re starting to know the answers!

-What’s the best advice moving forward?
+What’s the best advice moving forward as to weight and cravings?
 Remember that it’s not about the food.
 The answer comes from your heart.
 Love yourself.
 Like yourself.
 Be kind to yourself.
 Forgive yourself.
 Know that you’re not alone.
 Ask for help.
 You’re worth it.

-ABOUT THE AUTHORKaren Donaldson, MS, RD, LD of Excel Weight Loss, specializes in helping people calm their “chaos brains”, conquer their cravings and heal the deeper issues at the core over their emotional eating so that they can permanently release the weight.
-She is a registered dietitian, EFT (Emotional Freedom Techniques) Certified Weight Loss Coach, and an author.
-She helps people to release their excess weight from the inside out.
-Karen is passionate about helping people learn how to like and love themselves.
+ABOUT THE AUTHORKaren Donaldson, MS, RD, LD of EXCEL Weight Loss Solutions, specializes in helping people stop their cravings and emotional eating so they can lose the weight and keep it off.
+She is a Registered Dietitian, EFT (Emotional Freedom Techniques) Certified Weight Loss Coach, and an Emotion Code Certified Practitioner.